 This may only take place when there is a clear legal basis to use this information.
 All these uses help to provide better health and care for you, your family and future generations.
 Confidential patient information about your health and care is only used like this where allowed by law.
 Most of the time, anonymised data is used for research and planning so that you cannot be identified in which case your confidential patient information isn’t needed.

 You have a choice about whether you want your confidential patient information to be used in this way.
 If you are happy with this use of information you do not need to do anything.
 If you do choose to opt out your confidential patient information will still be used to support your individual care.

-To find out more or to register your choice to opt out, please visit the NHS data matters web pages.
+To find out more or to register your choice to opt out, please visit www.nhs.uk/your-nhs-data-matters.
 You can change your mind about your choice at any time.
 Data being used or shared for purposes beyond individual care does not include your data being shared with insurance companies or used for marketing purposes and data would only be used in this way with your specific agreement.
 Health and care organisations have until 2020 to put systems and processes in place so they can be compliant with the national data opt-out and apply your choice to any confidential patient information they use or share for purposes beyond your individual care.
 Healthy Cornwall is currently compliant with the national data opt-out policy.

 If you need help in understanding this form or require more information about our programmes, please contact the Healthy Cornwall team on telephone number 01209 615600 or by emailing email@example.com

 If you would like to access any of the information we hold about you or have concerns regarding the way we have processed your information, please contact the Data Protection Officer at:

 Tel: 01872 326424

 For independent advice and guidance on the Data Protection Act, contact the Information Commissioner’s Office (national regulator) at: http://ico.org.uk or call 0303 1231113.